-So much of the way people behave in one tech org vs another is usually predicated on how effective the executive leadership team is outside the numbers game.
+So much of the way people behave in one tech org vs another is usually predicated on how effective the executive leadership team is outside the numbers.

 The way I see it is that life is divided into two halves.
-For simplicity, let’s call it the first half and the back half and assume we live to be around the century mark.
+For simplicity, let’s call it the first half and the back half, assuming we live somewhere around the century mark.

 So with regard to my first half, I can say with certainty that it was not all rainbows and unicorns.
 There were some really high highs and even more really low lows.
 No pain no gain right?

-Fast forward to the current chapter where I work with Fortune 500 Clients to accelerate end-to-end digital transformation giving them the best business and technology outcomes and helping them achieve their financial goals.
+Fast forward to the current chapter where I work with Fortune 500 and SLED clients to accelerate end-to-end digital transformation giving them the best business and technology outcomes and helping them achieve their business and financial goals.

-I tend to combine all my work and life learning experiences together, share ideas, and interests and distill the information into edible morsels for y’all to consume!
-Hopefully, this information will provide you with value and fresh perspectives/relevance in your own business transformation journeys whatever and wherever that may be.
+With this, I tend to combine all my work and life learning experiences together, share ideas, and interests and distill the information into edible morsels for my readers to consume!
+Hopefully, this information will provide you with value and fresh perspectives/relevance in your business transformation journeys.

-More than what you read on paper, I’ve also been an entrepreneur and had a few notable side hustles as the founder of an Internet Incubator in the early days and later in the game was the Founder and CEO of XFLY Systems and Executive Partner at the Drone Media Group
+More than what’s on paper, I’ve also been an entrepreneur and had a few notable side ventures as the founder of an Internet Incubator in the early Web1.0 days and later in the game was the Founder and CEO of XFLY Systems and Executive Partner at the Drone Media Group (DMG)_

-XFLY was an Unmanned Aerial Systems (UAS) manufacturing company that developed heavy lifting (100kg+) industrial-grade Drones that were used in Hollywood feature films all over the world and in many high-risk Industrial applications from Firefighting California Wild Fires, to Search and Rescue Operations and Agricultural applications from crop spraying to researching the Rainforest Canopy.
+XFLY was an Unmanned Aerial Systems (sUAS) manufacturing company that developed heavy lifting (100kg+) industrial-grade very capable Drones that were used in Hollywood feature films all over the world and in many high-risk Industrial applications from Firefighting California Wild Fires, to Search and Rescue Operations and Agricultural applications from crop spraying to researching the Rainforest Canopy.

-If you are into UAS/Aerial Robotics/Drones you can check out a sample of my published works in IEEE or my IEEE Spectrum feature that landed on the front page.
+If you are into sUAS/Robotics/Drones you can check out a sample of my published works in IEEE or my IEEE Spectrum feature that landed on the front page.